awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-install-kernels-libs.md

 1. Specify security settings, and choose **Create cluster**\.

-**Example Installing Libraries on Core Nodes of a Running Cluster**
+**Example Installing libraries on core nodes of a running cluster**
 After you install libraries on the master node from within Jupyter, you can install libraries on running core nodes in various ways\.
 The following example shows a Python program written to run on a local machine\.
 When you run the Python program locally, it uses the `AWS-RunShellScript` of AWS Systems Manager to run the example script, shown earlier in this section, which installs libraries on the cluster's core nodes\.

 ```